 The Latest: Climate protesters in Chicago target Trump Tower

-There are 3 comments on the WZVN-TV Fort Myers story from 9 hrs ago, titled The Latest: Climate protesters in Chicago target Trump Tower.
-In it, WZVN-TV Fort Myers reports that:
+There are 4 comments on the KTRE-TV Lufkin story from 13 hrs ago, titled The Latest: Climate protesters in Chicago target Trump Tower.
+In it, KTRE-TV Lufkin reports that:

 Thousands of people across the U.S. are marking President Donald Trump's hundredth day in office by marching in pro... .
 Demonstrators march on the State Street during "100 Days of Failure" protest and march, Saturday, April 29, 2016, in Chicago.